mennylevinski/advanced_net_scanner/README.md

 ## ⚙️ Installation Windows EXE

-Download the latest Windows EXE from the Releases page.
-Double-click the executable to run.
+Download the latest [Advanced_Net_Scanner_1.0.0.zip](https://github.com/mennylevinski/advanced_net_scanner/releases/download/1.0.0/Advanced_Net_Scanner_1.0.0.zip).
+Unzip and double-click the executable to run.

+No Python installation is required when using the EXE.

 If Microsoft Defender SmartScreen appears:
 - Click More info
 - Click Run anyway

-No Python installation is required when using the EXE.

 ---